 - Self-Educated: Without a doubt, individuals in Gen Z would like to learn on their own.
 A study from Adweek shows that 33% prefer to watch their lessons online while 32% support online collaboration.

-- Patron: Surprisingly, the post-millennial generation is far more interested in making the World a better place.
-They are willing to take risks and work towards a cause rather than for high-salary/brand.
+- Patron: Surprisingly, the post-millennial generation is far more interested in making the world a better place.
+They are willing to take risks and work towards a cause rather than for a high-salary/brand.

 Reaching Gen Z